casm3/problems_vs_algorithms/explanation_5.md

 The average time complexity to find or insert an element here is O(1), relying on a hashmap as base data-structure.

 Already the suffix method may take O(n) in the given implementation.
 Sets could have been used to reduce this complexity to O(1) as well.

+The Space complexity for the Trie problem is O(n*k), where n is for the nodes that can point to k other nodes.
+This may surpass the O(m) for the suffix list.